Memphis, Tennessee: Highways

-Interstate 40, Interstate 55, Interstate 22, Interstate 240, Interstate 269, and State Route 385 are the main expressways in the Memphis area.
-Interstates 40 and 55 cross the Mississippi River at Memphis from the state of Arkansas.
+I-40, I-55, I-22, I-240, I-269, and SR 385 are the main expressways in the Memphis area.
+I-40 and I-55 cross the Mississippi River into Memphis from the state of Arkansas.
 Interstate 69 is a proposed interstate that, upon completion, would connect Memphis to Canada and Mexico.

-I-40 is a coast-to-coast freeway that connects Memphis to Nashville and on to North Carolina to the east, and Little Rock, Arkansas, Oklahoma City, and the Greater Los Angeles Area to the west.
-I-55 connects Memphis to St. Louis and Chicago to the north, and Jackson, Mississippi and New Orleans to the south.
+I-40 is a coast-to-coast freeway that connects Memphis to Nashville and on to North Carolina to the east, and Little Rock, Oklahoma City, and the Los Angeles area to the west.
+I-55 connects Memphis to St. Louis and Chicago to the north, and Jackson and New Orleans to the south.
 I-240 is the inner beltway which serves areas including Downtown, Midtown, South Memphis, Memphis International Airport, East Memphis, and North Memphis.
 I-269 is the larger, outer interstate loop immediately serving the suburbs of Millington, Eads, Arlington, Collierville, and Hernando, Mississippi.
 It was completed in 2018.

-Interstate 22 connects Memphis with Birmingham, Alabama, via northern Mississippi (including Tupelo) and northwestern Alabama.
-While technically not entering the city of Memphis proper, I-22 ends at I-269 in Byhalia, Mississippi, connecting it to the rest of the Memphis interstate system.
+I-22 connects Memphis with Birmingham, via northern Mississippi (including Tupelo) and northwestern Alabama.
+While technically not entering the city of Memphis proper, I-22 ends at I-269 in Byhalia, connecting it to the rest of the Memphis interstate system.

-Interstate 69 is proposed to follow I-55 and I-240 through the city of Memphis.
-Once completed, I-69 will link Memphis with Port Huron, Michigan via Indianapolis, Indiana, and Brownsville, Texas via Shreveport, Louisiana and Houston, Texas.
+I-69 is proposed to follow I-55 and I-240 through the city of Memphis.
+Once completed, I-69 will link Memphis with Port Huron via Indianapolis, and Brownsville via Shreveport and Houston, Texas.

-A new spur, Interstate 555, also serves the Memphis metro area connecting it to Jonesboro, Arkansas.
+A new spur, I-555, also serves the Memphis metro area connecting it to Jonesboro.

-Other important federal highways though Memphis include the east–west U.S. Route 70, U.S. Route 64, and U.S. Route 72; and the north–south U.S. Route 51 and U.S. Route 61.
-The former is the historic highway north to Chicago via Cairo, Illinois, while the latter roughly parallels the Mississippi River for most of its course and crosses the Mississippi Delta region to the south, with the Delta also legendary for Blues music.
+Other important federal highways though Memphis include the east–west US 70, US 64, and US 72; and the north–south US 51 and US 61.
+The former is the historic highway north to Chicago via Cairo, while the latter roughly parallels the Mississippi River for most of its course and crosses the Mississippi Delta region to the south, with the Delta also legendary for Blues music.